 Why Should You Do a Project Audit?

 We’re constantly auditing the health of our project, its financial well-being, the schedule and our timeliness in completing it, as well as the equipment and tools we’re using in the project.

 Why do we do this?
 Well, for many reasons.
 One, it helps to understand where we are compared to where we should be in the project.
 Auditing lets us know if things are okay and are performing as planned.
 It also tells us if we’re safe to go on and if things are improving.

-What Is a Project Management Audit?
+Who’s Involved In a Project Management Audit?

 One of the main reasons to do a project management audit is to ensure that you’re compliant with whatever governing regulations your project is subject to, depending on the industry, such as HIPAA, GDR, FAA, FTC, etc.

 It also helps to find gaps or reasons for any project failures or errors.
 On the flip side of this, it will also discover any areas for efficiencies concerning time, money and effort.

 But you must know your specific objectives, as they are not necessarily the same from project to project and organization to organization.
 There are many questions to consider during an audit, such as why are you engaged in the project, and what results are you seeking?

 The project management audit at the top level asks, who does what, when and where, and how can it be improved.
 Well, improvement always comes through the process.
 By going through each task and auditing it, you can begin a thorough audit of the entire project.